arpajj/Covid-19-Project/README.md

 Meta's Prophet.
 Machine/Deep learning models (neural networks) like LSTMs, GRUs, with Attention mechanisms are also deployed.

 The project is divided into two sub-parts: 1) The pre-processing, visualization and classical ways prediction and 2) The prediction and experimentation with neural networks.
+For more information you can read the Thesis short description [here](./Thesis_Description_English.pdf)

 ### Part 1: Pre-processing & Data Visualization & Classical Prediction.